searchivarius/IndexTextCollect/README.md

 [session id] [tab] [space-separated query words]

-In particular, we also used 1 Million TREC query files.
+In particular, we also used 1 Million TREC query files (which was converted using a rather trivial script).

 Checking the "sortedness" of the collection
 --------------------------

 Some collections (in particular, ClueWeb09) are partially sorted.
-To collected "sortedness" statistics you can do:
+To compute "sortedness" statistics you can do:

 launches/checksort.sh [index directory] [forward|backward]